Sunday, 17 January 2010

 Crawley Town

-Crawley Town are a football club from West Sussex, about twenty eight miles south of London, near to Gatwick Airport.
+Crawley Town is a professional football club from the town of the same name in West Sussex, about twenty eight miles south of London, close to Gatwick Airport.

 The club was formed in 1896 playing in local football before joining the Sussex County League in 1951.
 "The Red Devils" progressed to the Metroplitan League, becoming semi professional in 1962.
 From there they moved into the Southern League where they were steady members, winning a few Cups along the way.